datapartnership/datapartnership.github.io/content/updates/potential-of-digital-movement-data-for-natural-hazards-management.md

 ### Mobility data: a generational shift

 For this study, we use a dataset of about 200,000 anonymous smartphone users in Mexico who opted into sharing their GPS locations for defined purposes.
-The dataset was provided through the [Development Data Partnership](https) by technology firm [Cuebiq's Data for Good](https://www.cuebiq.com/about/data-for-good/) after the firm first applieed a privacy-protection algorithm.
+The dataset was provided through the [Development Data Partnership](https) by technology firm [Cuebiq's Data for Good](https://www.cuebiq.com/about/data-for-good/) after the firm first applied a privacy-protection algorithm.

 While the value of cellphone data in emergency response has been proven at least since the Haiti earthquake of 2010, these methods remained relatively niche and data access highly challenging.